CodingCellist/learning_gem5/part5/fs_config.rst

 However, there is one important change when setting up the caches in full system mode compared to syscall emulation mode.
 In full system, since we are actually modeling the real hardware, x86 and ARM architectures have hardware page table walkers that access memory.
 Therefore, we need to connect these devices to a memory port.
-It is also possible to add caches to these devices as well, but we omit that in this configuration file.
+It is also possible to add caches to these devices as well, but we will omit that in this configuration file.
 The code for the ``L1ICache`` and ``L1DCache`` can be downloaded :download:`here <../_static/scripts/part1/caches.py>` or in ``configs/learning_gem5/part1/caches.py``.
 You can simply import that file to use those caches.